Seller's duties

 Goods must match model

-If goods are sold in the course of business, they must be of satisfactory quality.
-This means that the goods must meet the standard a reasonable person would expect, bearing in mind factors like the description of the goods and price.
+If goods and digital content are sold in the course of business, they must be of satisfactory quality.
+This means they must meet the standard a reasonable person would expect, considering factors like their description and price.

-When assessing whether goods are of satisfactory quality, their general state and condition are considered, as well as the following aspects:
+When assessing whether they are of satisfactory quality, their general state and condition are considered, as well as the following aspects:

 • Safety